mlcommons/ck/docs/tutorials/reproduce-mlperf-tiny.md

 to make it easier for the community to run, visualize and optimize MLPerf benchmarks out of the box across diverse software, hardware, models and data.

-This tutorial demonstrates how to run and/or reproduce Tiny MLPerf benchmark and prepare your own submission with the help of the [MLCommons CM automation language](https://github.com/mlcommons/ck/blob/master/docs/README.md).
+This tutorial demonstrates how to run and/or reproduce Tiny MLPerf benchmark with the help of the [MLCommons CM automation language](https://github.com/mlcommons/ck/blob/master/docs/README.md).

 You will build, flash and run image classification and keyword spotting applications